rotationalio/rotational.io/content/en/blog/2022-04-30-achieving-total-ordering-with-crdts.md

 Distributed systems require coordination between nodes.
 One effective method is to use locks to prevent concurrent access to shared resources, but this limits collaboration between users.
 A more advanced method is to use consensus algorithms such as Paxos or Raft, which are difficult to implement and are network-intensive due to the amount of communication required between nodes.

 CRDTs achieve consensus at the *data* layer.
 They consist of some state which can be modified and a `merge` function which merges two states together to produce a completely deterministic value.
 This is a critical differentiator from other consensus mechanisms.
-Instead of trying to avoid conflict, we embrace that conflict is going to happen and have some way of "auto-resolving" concurrent writes to a value that all peers will consistenyly agree on.
+Instead of trying to avoid conflict, we embrace that conflict is going to happen and have some way of "auto-resolving" concurrent writes to a value that all peers will consistently agree on.
 This comes at the cost of sacrificing some user intent but improves the extent to which peers can operate concurrently.

 CRDTs can also be thought of as data structures designed specifically for replication.
 The `merge` function is idempotent, associative, and commutative.
 This ensures that merges can be done in any order and therefore peers can operate mostly asynchronously, only communicating with each other when it's necessary to exchange data.